Joe Dillon: Tampa Bay Rays organization (2009–2010)

 On December 18, 2009, Dillon re-signed a minor league contract with the Rays.
 Dillon attempted to add catcher to his list of fielding positions in spring training of the season.
 He retired following his release, November 6, 2010.

 Coaching career

+Washington Nationals

 On December 20, 2013, Dillon was announced as the hitting coach for the Washington Nationals' Triple-A affiliate, the Syracuse Chiefs.

+Miami Marlins

 He spent the 2016 and 2017 seasons as the minor league hitting coordinator for the Miami Marlins organization.

+Washington Nationals (second stint)

 Dillon was named as the assistant hitting coach for the Washington Nationals for the 2018 season.

+Philadelphia Phillies

 On November 21, 2019, the Philadelphia Phillies announced Dillon as their new hitting coach for the 2020 season.
 He was dismissed from the position on October 3, 2021, before the Phillies played the final game of the 2021 season.

+Kansas City Royals

 Dillon was named the assistant hitting coach for the Kansas City Royals for the 2024 season.
 On October 5, 2025, general manager J. J. Picollo announced that Dillon would not return to the team for the 2026 season.

+Chicago Cubs

+On February 18, 2026, Dillon was announced as the hitting coach for the Knoxville Smokies, the Double-A affiliate of the Chicago Cubs.